GovAlta/ui-components/.gitlab/contribution_guidelines/contributing_bugfix.md

 4. ___Mark the bug as fixed.___

-    The ui-components team will pull the bug into a future sprint and review and integrate the changes.
+    The components team will pull the bug into a future sprint and review and integrate the changes.

 5. ___Review the feature.___